Student Support Officer FAQs

 What qualifications are required to be an SSO?

-- diploma or higher qualification in social work, youth work, welfare or related discipline
+- a completed diploma or higher qualification in social work, youth work, welfare or related discipline

 - knowledge of and commitment to the department's Aboriginal education policies